SarahGearardo/School_District_Analysis/README.md

 ## Results</br>

 ### How are the district and school summaries affected?
-Both the district and school summaries are affected because a chunk of students
+Both the district and school summaries are affected because a chunk of students are not represented in the data.
+We had to take out the math and reading scores for ninth graders at Thomas High School due to acedemtic dishonesty.
+This jumped Thomas High Schools overall passing percentage from ~60% to 90%.
+As stated below, this affected some areas of the data, while others would remain only slightly changed.

 ### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?</br>
 Removing the ninth graders' math and reading scores affect Thomas High School's performace relative to other schools by boosting the passing math, reading and overall percentages by a significant amount.</br>